 Hybrid-electric propulsion system

-Together with the Technical University of Braunschweig and Oswald Elektromotoren GmbH, the DLR Institute of Propulsion Technology is investigating a hybrid-electric drive system consisting of an electric motor and a boundary layer ingestion thrust generator.
+Together with the Technical University of Braunschweig and Oswald Elektromotoren GmbH, the DLR Institute of Propulsion Technology is investigating a hybrid-electric propulsion system consisting of an electric motor and a boundary layer ingestion thrust generator.

 To reduce the climate impact of aviation, significant developments are needed in new energy sources, new aircraft concepts and components, and alternative propulsion solutions.
 A hybrid electric propulsion concept, consisting of an electric motor and a boundary layer ingestion thrust generator, is a promising approach for short-, medium- and long-haul aircraft, as these aircraft generate the majority of the emissions caused by air traffic.
 An engine combining these two technologies is located at the end of the aircraft fuselage.